microprediction/precise/LITERATURE.md

 In no particular order.
-Scope is robust portfolios.
+The scope is robust diversified portfolios and things that help.
 To add to this list or correct an entry, ideally:

    1. Fork the repo (top right)
    2. Edit this file.